DVictor101/RenewedGallery/README.md

 ## Usage

-- When you first visit the application, you can browse the images without signing in.
+- When you first visit the application, you can only browse the images without signing in.
 Hover over the images to see a prompt encouraging you to log in for more functionality.

-- If you choose to sign in, you will gain access to advanced features:
+- After Logging in the the required details( the details in the instruction given), you will gain access to advanced features such as:

--Use the search bar to search for images by tags.
+-Using the search bar to search for images by tags.
--Rearrange the order of images by dragging and dropping them within the gallery.
+-Rearranging the order of images by dragging and dropping them within the gallery.

 ## Technologies Used